rubyconfuruguay/rubyconfuruguay-2013/_posts/2013-02-25-github-is-a-gold-sponsor-en.markdown

 [GitHub](http://github.com) is our first Gold Sponsor.
 GitHub is the best way to build software together.
 Whether it's your company's app, your favorite open source library, or a weekend side project, GitHub helps everyone work better by providing tools for easier collaboration and code sharing on any device.
 Start collaborating today—open source project hosting is free!

-We love GitHub, and it turns out, they love us too <3 GitHub has been with RubyConf Uruguay since the beginning and they had this to say about RubyConf Uruguay:
+We love GitHub, and it turns out, they love us too <3 GitHub has been with RubyConf Uruguay since the beginning and they had this to say about us:

 > The RubyConf Uruguay organizers know how to put on a show.
 Set amidst a colorful backdrop of beachfront walks, ice cream stands, and historic buildings, the conference was a great mix of local and international developer know-how.
 If you're lucky, you'll even get to see a national fútbol game!
 AAAAA++++++++++++++++++ would attend again.